 Square root (D*S)/H

 D here is the demand in units, S is the order cost (per order), and H is the holding cost per unit.

 Let’s consider an example to understand the calculation of cycle stock using EOQ.

 Suppose Company ABC sells 1500 units of product A in a year.
 Its carrying cost is $5, while the cost to reorder is $150.
 The EOQ will be the square root of (1500*150)/5 or 300 units.
 It means Company ABC should maintain a cycle stock of 300 units.

 Though both cycles and safety stocks are part of the inventory, both are very different.
 The cycle stock helps a company to meet the regular sales, while the safety stock allows the company to meet any fluctuations in demand.
 Moreover, cycle stock is the inventory that a company plans to use in a specific period, but the safety stock is a buffer that a company keeps for emergencies.

 Continue reading about Other Types of Inventories.

 Cycle stock is extremely crucial for a company without which it can’t survive.
 However, a firm must calculate this stock accurately.
-Higher quantum results in more costs and a lesser quantum may lead to revenue loss.
-To help with the calculation, a company could deploy an inventory management system, which would provide the management all the data it needs to accurately forecast the demand and ascertain the optimum quantity of cycle stock.
+Higher quantum results in more costs, and a lesser quantum may lead to revenue loss.
+To help with the calculation, a company could deploy an inventory management system, which would provide the management with all the data it needs to accurately forecast the demand and ascertain the optimum quantity of cycle stock.